The Rising Entropy of English in the Attention Economy

 Cancelling like terms

 The sign of this does not depend on $p_j$.
 So if $\frac{\partial R}{\partial p_j} > 0$, $R_{media}$ will be maximised with $p_j=1$, and otherwise with $p_j=0$.
 The condition for $p_j=1$ is

-The right hand side is the rate of utility excluding item $j$, $R_{\neg j}$.
+The right hand side is the total expected rate of utility for all items except for item $j$, $R_{\neg j}$.
 The item should be included in the diet if the utility rate of the item, $r_i = \frac{u_j}{t_j}$, is greater than the overall rate of foraging without the item.

 This is equivalent to the diet inclusion criteria given in the main paper.
 To find the optimal diet, one can add items in order of their utility rate until the inequality fails.